MarkHedleyJones/dmenu-extended/README.md

 ## Installation

 dmenu-extended requires that dmenu is installed.
-While dmenu-extended works with older versions of dmenu, it is recommended that you donwload and install the latest version of dmenu from http://tools.suckless.org/dmenu to get fuzzy searching.
+While dmenu-extended works with older versions of dmenu, it is recommended that you download and install the latest version of dmenu (as described below) to get fuzzy searching.

 ### Downloading and installing dmenu 4.5